moicha/CV/README.md

 # CV
-Overview of my professional life: the past, present and my immediate future.
+Overview of my professional life: the past, present and my goals for future.